kubotal/kad-doc/kad/docs/getting-started/140-a-first-deployment.md

     The source is of type `helmRepository`.
 The authors of `podinfo` provide such repository.
 Depending of the situation, a source can also be a `gitRepository`, or an `OCIRepository`.
 More on this later in this doc.

-- The `allowCreateNamespace` attribute allows the creation of the namespace specified during deployment, if it does not already exist.
+- The `allowCreateNamespace` attribute allows the creation of namespace by the `componentRelease` (See below)

 - The `values` element defines a template that will be rendered to generate the `values.yaml` file used for deploying the Helm chart.